zeqizhao12/zeqizhao12.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "How to reconcile maximal and non-maximal ‘every’."
+title: "How to reconcile maximal and non-maximal 'every'."
 collection: publications
 category: conferences
 permalink: /publication/2015-10-01-paper-title-number-3